-This computes the cube of \mathbf{f} , without reducing it.
+This computes the cube of f, without reducing it.
 Hence it corresponds to an ideal of norm equal to $8 = 2^3$, so we already know that the norm of α is equal to ± 8 .
-We need more information, and this will be given by the fourth component of the form.
-Reduce your form until you reach the unit form (you will have to type qfbred(%, 1) exactly 6 times), then extract the Archimedean component, say c.
-By definition of this distance, we know that where σ denotes real conjugation in our quadratic field.
-This can be automated:
+We need more information, and this is given by supplementing the form by a distance component d, a real number that tracks archimedean information that will eventually allows to recover α : we call such a pair [f, d] an extended form.